eugeniaft/dataviz-app/README.md

 - case mortality rate (new deaths / new cases)
 - vaccinations (% of total population vaccinated)

-This app is deployed using Heroku and can be accessed here:
+This app is deployed using Heroku and can be accessed [here](https://covid-19-data-viz.herokuapp.com)

 Thanks to the following posts for references on how to create a flask app